-After studying Economics and Law at University, Bastian found himself working for a bank.
+After studying Economics and Law at university, Bastian began working for a bank.
 “But after a while, I felt there had to be more.
-It was very one-sided I missed a human dimension in my work.”
-He then did an MA in International Development, but it wasn’t quite what he was looking for.
-After a while, Bastian got involved with an organization that was started to help people by building local businesses around the world.
-“I’d never heard of this before.
-A great combination of commerce and sustainability.”
+It was very one-sided, and I missed the human dimension in my work.”
+He went on to complete an MA in International Development, but it still didn’t quite feel right.
+Eventually, Bastian became involved with an organisation dedicated to helping people by building local businesses around the world.
+“I’d never encountered anything like it before; a brilliant combination of commerce and sustainability.”

 Bastian: “At the end of the day, people need to make a living.
-Earning money isn’t dirty, but you have to ask yourself: why am I making a profit?
-Social entrepreneurship isn’t just about maximising profits, but rather about building a strong company that can stand on its own.
-It’s about the positive impact you can have in the lives of your employees and your community.”
+Earning money isn’t a bad thing, but you have to ask yourself: why am I making a profit?
+Social entrepreneurship isn’t just about maximising profits; it’s about building a strong company that can stand on its own.
+It’s about the positive impact you can have on the lives of your employees and your community.”

-Bastian has been involved in developing several social businesses.
-He was involved with a project in Ukraine, a farm where people who struggled with addiction could spend their day.
-The project generated its own revenue to fund the rehab programmed.
-Next he founded a chocolate company along with a business partner, where he created opportunities for people who were long term unemployed, to help them get back into the workplace.
+Bastian has been involved in developing several social enterprises.
+He worked on a project in Ukraine—a farm where people struggling with addiction could spend their days.
+The project generated its own revenue to fund the rehabilitation programme.
+Later, he co-founded a chocolate company with a business partner, creating opportunities for people who had been long-term unemployed and helping them return to the workforce.

 Afghanistan

-His passion for social entrepreneurship took him all the way to Afghanistan.
-“In 2016, I was introduced to a foundation whose mission it is to support local entrepreneurship in Afghanistan.
-We started with two enthusiastic entrepreneurs and a shed filled with 3,500 chickens.
-Imported poultry meat was of terrible quality and very expensive.”
-The business gained traction and after a while many farmers in the region began to copy the concept.
-From there, a cooperation for shared purchasing was set up, as well as a chicken feed company and a slaughterhouse.
+His passion for social entrepreneurship eventually took him to Afghanistan.
+“In 2016, I was introduced to a foundation whose mission is to support local entrepreneurship in Afghanistan.
+We started with just two enthusiastic entrepreneurs and a shed housing 3,500 chickens.
+Imported poultry meat was both poor in quality and very expensive.”
+The business soon gained traction, and many farmers in the region began to adopt the concept.
+From there, a cooperative for joint purchasing was established, along with a chicken feed company and a slaughterhouse.

 Making a difference

-“Everyone has it in them to make a positive difference, to help others and to add value in the world.
-But you have to get an opportunity.
-I want to help people by offering that opportunity.
-In five years’ time, the two young men founded and created an entire industry in Afghanistan.
-With the right support, people can do almost anything they put their mind to.”
+“Everyone has the potential to make a positive difference, to help others, and to add value in the world.
+But people need the opportunity.
+I want to provide that opportunity.
+In just five years, the two young men founded and built an entire industry in Afghanistan.
+With the right support, people can achieve almost anything they set their minds to.”